Cash-out Refinance vs Home Equity Loan: Which Should You Choose?

 What if Neither Option Is Right?

 In some situations, neither a cash-out refinance nor a home equity loan is the right choice for you.
 This doesn’t mean you’re out of luck.
-If neither option fits your situation and needs, EasyKnock may have the answer.
+If neither option fits your situation and needs, a sale-leaseback may have the answer.

-With our Sell & Stay program, you can get the money you need by selling your home to us.
+With a sale-leaseback program, you can get the money you need by selling your home.
 The best part is that you don’t have to move!
 You can stay in the home as a renter with the cash you need.